"Double your pleasure with a 12 string guitar!"

 Guild Guitars D-120 Acoustic Guitar with Premium Gig Bag

 - Solid Mahogany Top

 - Bone Nut and Saddle

 - Lightweight Polyfoam case

 - Vintage Guild shaped neck

 Reasons to avoid:

-- If you're looking for the deeper tone out of a Dreadnought
+- If you're looking for the a guitar with electronics

 Different products for different purposes: